johsteffens/actinon/README.md

 ```

 ## No AI
 Actinon does not use any AI agent for rendering.
 Image creation is purely script-driven.
-Thus, the image is the result of your own unique creativity.
+Thus, the image is the result of your own unique style and creativity.

 ## How to use it
 Actinon is a console-application.
 It takes a text-source file as argument and executes its content,